Charlotte Rankin, NHSN Conservation Officer, introduces you to three distinctive mining bees that can be observed during spring.

 Mining Bees are a group of solitary bees that characteristically ‘mine’ into the earth to create their nest burrows.
-Many are on the wing during springtime and several of these spring-flying species have been submitted to The North East Bee Hunt.
-These species can appear similar and confusing, but the females can be identified by taking a closer look at their key features.
+Mining Bees are the largest group of solitary bees and in the North East, there are around 25 species known from the region.
+Many are on the wing during springtime and several of these spring-flying species were submitted to the North East Bee Hunt in 2020.
+These species can appear similar, but the distinctive females have key features to look out for.
 This post takes a closer look at the females of three species of Mining Bee that can be found in your garden.

 Tawny Mining Bee Andrena fulva

-When fresh, the honeybee-sized females have a dense fox-coloured coat that contrasts strongly with the jet black-haired legs.
-Other key features to look out for are the black-haired sides of the thorax and head.
+When fresh, the honeybee-sized females have a dense fox-coloured coat that contrasts strongly with the black-haired legs.
+Females also have black-haired sides of the thorax and head.

 When not covered in pollen, the hind legs are completely black-haired unlike the next two species of Mining Bee.
 Over time, the coat can fade and become worn to lose the distinctive fox colour.

 Females can be found nesting in bare ground, short lawns and ornamental flowerbeds.
 These bees leave a characteristic mound of spoil around their nest entrances that resemble mini-volcanoes.
 Females can also be found nesting close together in aggregations.

 Buffish Mining Bee Andrena nigroaenea

 The honeybee-sized females are densely furred with a gingery-brown or “buffish” coat.
 A key feature to look out for is the bright orange brush of hairs on the hind legs.
 This orange brush is used to collect pollen.

 Without looking at the hind legs, this species appears very similar to the next species, the Chocolate Mining Bee.